MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

   > Synchronization is properly regained when a hard sync occures
 - When placing wires they don't look like they are connected properly for other players
   > When other players place them though they suddenly look connected to something and sometimes won't build?
+- Sometimes after a hard sync clients can't seem to process incoming packets.
+  > To fix this the client should just restart their game and rejoin

 ## Found an issue?
 Raise it on the issues page.
 Please at least try to include a video if you can.
 It makes replicating it so much easier